Paving the Load to Accessible, Quality Content in Remote Asia

 SES Video Distribution Solution

-With SES satellite expertise and the MX1 video platform combined, end users can now enjoy high quality VoD across multiple end-consumer devices, even without proper broadband infrastructure.
+With SES's satellite expertise and the MX1 video platform combined, end users can now enjoy high-quality VOD across multiple end-consumer devices, even without proper broadband infrastructure.
 Content businesses also benefit by tapping into the established reach and distribution channels of SES’s satellite network.
 The SES Network Offloading video distribution solution provides the means to overcome the lack of supporting infrastructure in rural Asia, ensuring that viewers can binge watch their favourite shows.